MSME Registration – Small Business & SSI Application Online in India

 MSME registration is a simple process.
 You have to visit the scheme’s official website – udyamregistration.gov.in .
 When there, follow the instructions you see on the screen.
 Choose your category and do as per the instructions.
 Any venture that falls in the MSME category is eligible to register here.
 And the only document required here is your Aadhar card.
 You also need to upload your PAN and GST details on your investment and turnover.
 The portal will gather all other details from the database of the Government.

-Check the Government portal, check the updates and furnish the documents accordingly.
-Registration of MSME is done through the portal of the Government of India udyamregistration.gov.in.
+Check the Government portal, check the updates, and furnish the documents accordingly.
+Registration for MSME is done through the portal of the Government of India udyamregistration.gov.in.
 According to the details given in this portal, there are two categories under which MSMEs can register themselves.
 Both these categories are given below –

-- Entrepreneurs who have not registered themselves as MSME before and thus are registering themselves for the first time.
+- Entrepreneurs who have not registered themselves as MSMEs before and thus are registering themselves for the first time.

 - Those Entrepreneurs who have already registered as UAM or EM-II and those having registered as UAM or EM-II through assisted filing.

 For New Entrepreneurs who are not Registered yet as MSME